katelyndmiller/katelyndmiller/README.md

 I'm a Full Stack Software Engineer soon to be based in NYC.

 - 🌱 I’m currently learning: data structures and algorithms.
-- 👯 I’m looking to collaborate on full stack applications.
+- 👯 I’m looking to join a company and team to collaborate on impactful products.
 - 📫 How to reach me: katdianemiller@gmail.com
-- ⚡ Fun fact: I'm a weightlifter and in my free time, I also love traveling, hiking and spending time with family and friends.
+- ⚡ Fun fact: I'm a weightlifter and in my free time, I also love traveling, hiking and working on creative projects.

 ## :hammer_and_wrench: Languages and Tools :